Nahusha: Literature

 Nahusha is mentioned often in the Rigveda, starting in Mandala 1.
 Nahusha reigned from Pratishthana.
-According to the Harivamsha, the appendix of the epic Mahabharata, he married Viraja, the mind-born daughter of the Pitrs.
+The Mahabharata mentions Priyavasas as Nahusha's wife and the mother of this sons.
+According to the Harivamsha, the appendix of the epic Mahabharata, and the Vayu Purana, Nahusha married Viraja, also called Susvaha, the mind-born daughter of the Pitrs.
 They had six or seven sons, according to different scriptures.
 His eldest son Yati became a muni (ascetic).
 He was succeeded by his second son, Yayati.

 According to the Padma Purana, Nahusha married Ashokasundari, she is said to have given birth to Yayati and a hundred daughters of Nahusha.

 Legend

 Birth and early life

 According to the Padma Purana, Ashoksundari would marry the son of Ayu.
 Once, when the asura Hunda entered the grove, he desired Ashoksundari, but the latter informed him of her mother's prophecy.
 Hunda assumed the form of a beautiful damsel, and tricked Ashokasundari into coming to his palace, whereupon he attempted to violate her chastity.
 Escaping, Ashokasundari cursed Hunda that the son of Ayu would kill him, after which she began to perform severe penance.

 Meanwhile, Pururavas, the ancestor of the Chandravamsha dynasty, ruled over the kingdom of Prayaga, with Pratishthana as his capital.
 After he retired and gave up his kingdom to his son and ascended to heaven, his eldest son Āyu became the king. Āyu was married to Prabha, the daughter of the asura, Rahu.
 However, he remained childless.

 Āyu approached the seer Dattatreya, and after propitiating him, he requested the sage to grant him a son who would be invincible and possess many virtuous qualities which are required for a great king.
 The sage obliged and a son was born to Āyu.
 Hunda was just waiting for the birth of Ayu's son because he was scared that Ashoksundari's curse would come true.
 So, the infant was kidnapped by the asura Hunda and he ordered his minions to slay the child.
 However, the minions only abandoned the child at the hermitage of Sage Vashistha.
 Vashistha took the child and named him Nahusha "the fearless one".
 Nahusha grew into a youth, a disciple of Vashistha.
 Eventually, Vashistha revealed Nahusha's true parentage.
 Nahusha acquired weapons from the gods and killed Hunda in battle and returned to his parents.
 He then married Ashoksundari.